 I gained weight after I'd settled down with Stephen when I was 24.
 We were both working long hours and it was so much more convenient to order a takeaway or grab a ready-meal rather than cooking something from scratch.
 We ate out a lot too – but would go to places like TGI Fridays and have ribs smothered in sauce.
 We’re both comfort eaters and if we’d had a bad day, we’d open a bottle of wine and order a pizza.
 Even if we did cook at home, it was meals made from a jar or pinged in the microwave.
 Our Sunday roast the portions were always huge because it was just the two of us.
 It’s not surprising that the pounds crept on.

 I can’t say that my weight affected my personality and for years, I simply got on with things.
 But last year, I did begin to notice.
 Clothes I was taking into the changing rooms were getting bigger.
 I no longer felt comfortable in a size 12, nor even a size 14 but suddenly I was in a size 16.
 I saw myself in pictures and wondered why my face looked swollen and not like me.
 Other things began to bother me too.
 I became aware that my friends were so much slimmer than me and that made me self-conscious and uncomfortable - as if I didn’t fit in anymore.

 But it was after Christmas when everyone in my office started new healthy eating regimes that I had my light bulb moment.
 A few people asked me what diet I was starting and when I said I wasn’t, the look of surprise on their faces shocked me.
 No one was rude, but I could tell they thought I’d be first to do something about my weight.

-What I love most about Weight Watchers is that nothing is off limits.
+What I love most about WW is that nothing is off limits.
 I love that my meeting is on a Saturday morning so I get up and get all the support I need.
 The weight has dropped off and I’m hoping to be at goal if not by Christmas then by February when Stephen’s sister gets married.